1. What is the significance of i,f,v,d... in function naming conventions found in OpenGL?

 • To restart the application.

-• To have a texture repeat in a direction (horizontal or vertical).
+a texture repeat in a direction (horizontal or vertical).

 • To have a command repeat until stopped.